Vedat Marathe Veer Daudle Saat: Development

-Vedat Marathe Veer Daudle Saat is the first collaboration of Akshay Kumar (left) with Mahesh Manjrekar (right), making a debut in Marathi cinema as a lead.
+Vedat Marathe Veer Daudle Saat is the first collaboration of Akshay Kumar (left) with Mahesh Manjrekar (right), making a debut in Marathi cinema in an extended cameo.

 Manjrekar planned Vedat Marathe Veer Daudle Saat for 7 years.
 Describing his project, Manjrekar mentioned "This film is my dream project based on the story of seven brave warriors whose sole mission is to realize Shivaji Maharaj's dream of Swaraj by writing one of the most glorious pages in history".
-In November 2022, the makers revealed that Akshay Kumar will play the role of Shivaji Maharaj in the film, following a month later, Kumar released a short video of himself as emperor, which quickly gained attention.
-Kumar is making his debut in Marathi cinema as a lead.
+In November 2022, the makers revealed that Akshay Kumar will play an extended cameo role as Shivaji Maharaj in the film, following a month later, Kumar released a short video of himself as emperor, which quickly gained attention.
+Kumar is making his debut in Marathi cinema.
 (Note: Kumar has previously made a guest appearance in the Marathi film Aadhar.)
 He spent 20 to 25 days preparing for his role with specialists in body language and diction.
 At an announcement event, the filmmakers revealed that the film will release on Diwali 2023.
 It was graced by the Chief minister of Maharashtra Eknath Shinde, MNS president Raj Thackeray and Bollywood actor Salman Khan.
 In September 2023, there were reports of the film being postponed to avoid clashing with Tiger 3.
 It was also revealed that the delay in releasing was caused by the team needing extra time to shoot the war scenes.

-Casting and characterisation
+Casting

-"I've been entrusted with the role of Chhatrapati Shivaji Maharaj, and it's all thanks to Raj Thackeray.
-When he approached me with the suggestion, I was truly surprised.
-Portraying Shivaji Maharaj is a monumental responsibility, one that I deeply respect.
-I'm committed to giving it my all and delivering my best performance."